katwik/spr-game/README.md

 * In the GitHub repository navigate to the Settings tab
 * On the left-hand menu select Pages
-* For the source select Branch: master
+* For the source select Branch: main
 * After the webpage refreshes automatically you will ses a ribbon on the top saying: "Your site is published at

 ### You can fork the repository by following these steps